gvwilson/sdxpy/en/src/interpreter/index.md

 [%x tester %] introduced the idea that programs are just another kind of data.
 Similarly,
-the compilers and interpreters that make programs run are just programs themselves. instead of changing the characters in a block of memory like text editors, or calculating sums and averages like spreadsheets, compilers turn text into instructions for interpreters or hardware to run.
+the compilers and interpreters that make programs run are just programs themselves.
+Instead of changing the characters in a block of memory like text editors, or calculating sums and averages like spreadsheets, compilers turn text into instructions for interpreters or hardware to run.